Glossary: Defining Commonly Used Daylit Terms

 Introduction

 Welcome to the Daylit Glossary.
-This comprehensive guide helps to explain key financial terms and concepts relevant to embedded lending and business financing.
+This comprehensive guide helps to explain key financial and technological terms and concepts relevant to embedded lending, AI agents for accounts receivable, and business financing.
 Whether you’re a small business owner, CFO, or financial enthusiast, this glossary will help you understand essential terms and how they apply to your financial operations.

 Terms